Spain deservedly beaten by Morocco as another early tournament exit raises questions of their identity

 Luis Enrique had spoken of asking his players to take "1,000 penalties" in preparation for the tournament but by the time the shootout arrived, all belief had been lost.

-Spain, beaten in a shootout by Italy at last year's Euros, suffered the same fate as Pablo Sarabia, Carlos Soler and, finally, Busquets, in what might be his final appearance, were all denied.
+Spain, beaten on penalties by Italy at last year's Euros, suffered the same fate as Pablo Sarabia, Carlos Soler and, finally, Busquets, in what might be his final appearance, were all denied.

-As Morocco began their celebrations, Spain were left licking their wounds again.
+As Morocco began their celebrations, Spain were left nursing their wounds again.
 Another tournament which promised much but delivered little.
 And an identity crisis which rumbles on.

+The reaction of the Spanish press was predictably brutal, with Madrid-based Marca carrying the front-page headline, "the World Cup is too big for us" and labelling their elimination a "fiasco".

+Luis Enrique's side, they continue, have been "eliminated from a tournament in which they went from something to nothing" having won 7-0 in their opening group game.